BU-Spark/ml-bpl-rag/docs/research_sp2025/project_outline_spring25.md

 ### 02/16/2025 (Weekly meeting with PM)
 Tasks were assigned to all team members via Notion for easy tracking.
 A list of questions was prepared to clarify requirements with the stakeholder, and the project outline was discussed thoroughly with the Project Manager to identify key milestones.

+### 02/23/2025 (Weekly meeting with PM)
+This week, we focused on enhancing metadata ranking by refining BM25 and embedding-based retrieval, prioritizing titles, dates, and multimedia data for improved search results.
+We also optimized retrieval accuracy by better linking structured metadata with user queries.
+To reduce API costs and improve scalability, we explored alternative vector stores like FAISS while preloading metadata for faster search performance